kosyakow/vungle-resources/English/Unity/combo-dev-guide.md

 // Fired when a Vungle ad starts public static event Action onAdStartedEvent;

-// Fired when a Vungle ad finishes public static event Action onAdEndedEvent;
+// Fired when a Vungle ad finishes.
+This event is deprecated.
+Please use onAdFinishedEvent instead. public static event Action onAdEndedEvent;

 // Fired when a Vungle ad is cached and ready to be displayed public static event Action onCachedAdAvailableEvent;

-// Fired when a Vungle video is dismissed and provides the time watched and total duration in that order. public static event Action<double,double> onAdViewedEvent;
+// Fired when a Vungle video is dismissed and provides the time watched and total duration in that order.
+//This event is deprecated.
+Please use onAdFinishedEvent instead.
+public static event Action<double,double> onAdViewedEvent;

 // Fired when the SDK sends a log event. public static event Action<string> onLogEvent;

+//Fired when a Vungle ad finished and provides the entire information about this event: time watched,
+//total duration, flag that indicates that an ad is completely viewed and flag that indicates was
+//call to action clicked or not. public static event Action<AdFinishedEventArgs> onAdFinishedEvent;
 ```